![]() |

 April 19, 2011

 Two months ago I signed up online for today's ranger-guided hike.
-Since the tours accommodate only 50 people daily, an advance reservation is advisable, and it was necessary today.
+Because the tours accommodate only 50 people daily, an advance reservation is advisable, and it was necessary for today.

 The group awaits some chronologically challenged stragglers